AqwamCreates/DataPredict/docs/API/Models/FuzzyCMeans.md

 # [API Reference](../../API.md) - [Models](../Models.md) - FuzzyCMeans

-FuzzyCMeans is an unsupervised machine learning model that predicts which cluster that the input belongs to using distance.
+FuzzyCMeans is an unsupervised machine learning model that predicts which cluster that the input belongs to using weighted distance.

 ## Stored Model Parameters